Karl-Horning/fcc-build-a-project-landing-page/README.md

 Once you're done, submit the URL to your working project with all its tests passing.
 Remember to use the Read-Search-Ask method if you get stuck.

+## Completed project is also available to view on CodePen: https://codepen.io/karlhorning/pen/WabJJo